Bijikyu/coreCSS/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Performance testing
 A script for measuring download times from jsDelivr and GitHub Pages is in [docs/performance.md](docs/performance.md).
 Use it to verify asset delivery speed under load.
 Pass `--json` to append results to `performance-results.json` for automation.
+Run `npm run build` first to generate `core.<hash>.min.css` and `build.hash` before running the tests.